Skip to main content

 opencv WSL web camera ffmpeg

-FFMPEG to WSL opencv program and back to WEB browser in windows
+FFMPEG to WSL opencv program and back to WEB browser in Windows

 Check the goal of this opencv tutorial on this video

-What you will learn about Opencv and FFMPEG
+What you will learn about OpenCV and FFMPEG

 • Capture video stream in Linux opencv application